StudyFrenchSpanish

 Which Foreign Language to Choose?

-When people make up their minds about doing a Ph.D. in a language, they already know what language they will take.
+When people decide to do a Ph.D. in a language, they already know what language they will take.
 You can only aim for what you’ve already studied and achieved advanced language proficiency.

 Unlike postgraduate and undergraduate in foreign languages courses, there aren’t many language choices for a doctoral research course.